 How can you dramatically improve your business processes?

-Process improvement (or "business process improvement") can come in many forms.
+Process improvement (or "business process improvement" / BPI) can come in many forms.
 Motivated and engaged employees can improve the efficiency of business processes via informal, grassroots efforts.
 They may form self-organizing teams that design and implement solutions to improve process issues.
 These organically-developed solutions can net real gains in productivity and efficiency.
+Whether it's a fairly new process or an old process that hasn't been updated in years, process improvement efforts can yield big gains in productivity, efficiency, accuracy and more.

 However, a formal process improvement framework, language, and common platform allows everyone involved in the improvement effort to leverage the work being done throughout the organization.
 Organizational process and workflow improvement projects proceed best with agreed-upon standardization and may even benefit from the guidance of a business process (BPM) specialist who can develop frameworks, KPIs, and other critical aspects of the effort.
 A dedicated, ongoing effort is called "continuous improvement" and allows an organization to iterate and build on previous improvements.
 Sometimes business analysts trained in Six Sigma drive these projects.